 As for whether photographs constitute fine art, there is considerable debate on the subject.
 While I always strive to produce beautiful images that will enhance the space where they hang, many argue nature photography isn’t “fine art” because it may seem to lack imaginative or intellectual content.
 Fortunately, this could not be further from the truth - through the use of metaphor and equivalence, nature photography can serve both imaginative and intellectual purposes for both the photographer and the viewer.
 If you consider them aesthetically pleasing, though, surely you can consider them art from that perspective too.
 And at the end of the day, if you like the image and it provokes something in you, does it matter what the rest of the world thinks?

 How Much Should Photography Prints Cost?

-When pricing landscape photography artwork, a number of factors should be considered, including the cost of our equipment (my camera alone cost over $4,000), our website, insurance for our business and gear, our vehicles, travel expenses, and most importantly our knowledge and expertise and other factors that differentiate us as artists.
+When pricing landscape photography artwork, a number of factors should be considered, including the cost of our equipment (my camera system alone cost over $10,000), our website, insurance for our business and gear, our vehicles, travel expenses, and, most importantly, our knowledge and expertise that differentiate us as artists.
 For me personally, I think the fact that my artwork was created while climbing the highest mountains in Colorado significantly differentiates my work and I should be compensated well for that.
 After this, the raw cost of materials should be factored in.
 If you have been doing your math up to this point you may begin to realize that high quality art should cost significantly more than the cheap prints made by Fine Art America.
 Lastly, it is hard to put a price on customer service and personalized dedication to ensuring that the end fine art print is made to a high standard.